Supacell season 2: Release date speculation and latest news

 Starring the likes of Doctor Who's Tosin Cole, The Responder's Adelayo Adedayo and The Rig's Calvin Demba, there's some stellar acting talent on display.

-But will there be a season 2 of Supacell?
+But who will return for season 2 of Supacell and when will it land on our screens?
 Read on to find out what we know so far.

 *Warning: Contains spoilers for Supacell season 1.*